The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival station:All coaches will terminate at Manchester Bus Station.
 Located in the city centre, it is accessible by bus, car, tram or on foot.
 The journey between Manchester Bus Station and Manchester's main railway station is quick and easy, just a seven-minute walk away.
 Manchester Bus Station has a seated waiting lounge, toilets, luggage storage, and food and drink options.

-When taking the coach to Manchester from Leicester, you can choose to depart from coach stations like Leicester, St. Margaret's Bus Station, Leicester, Fosse Park Avenue (ASDA) and Leicester, Charles Street / Halford Street.
-Your route can end in coach stations such as Manchester, Shudehill Interchange, Manchester, Coach Station and Manchester, Shudehill Interchange.
+When departing from Leicester, you have various coach station options to start your trip from including Leicester, St. Margaret's Bus Station, Leicester, Rail Station (Stand EE) and Leicester, Charles Street / Halford Street.
+When arriving in Manchester, you can end your route in coach stations like Manchester, Coach Station, Manchester, Arena and Manchester, Etihad Stadium.

 Here are some other resources that might have the information you need